 Bergman Island: “An ode to love and artistry”

-The audience is pulled into the world of Chris’s script as Amy (Mia Wasikowska), an American filmmaker, travels to Fårö for a wedding where her former love Joseph is also attending (Anders Danielsen Lie).
-It’s a shame as just when you are starting to be really drawn into the couple’s artistry, relationship and tensions that fill within the disparity of their recognition, the entire story changes.
-Amy attends the wedding only to plan to wear a white dress and yearns for Joseph.
-It must be said though that the French director captures the heartbreaking awkwardness of being so in love with someone who doesn’t reciprocate.
-The constant looking back to see where he is, checking the phone every minute and then finally bursting into tears into a friend’s shoulder: Amy’s heartbreak can be empathised with by everyone.
+The audience is pulled into the world of Chris’s script as Amy (Mia Wasikowska), an American filmmaker, travels to Fårö for a wedding her former love Joseph is also attending (Anders Danielsen Lie).
+It’s a shame as just when one starts to be really drawn into the couple’s artistry, relationship and tensions that fill the disparity of their recognition, the entire story changes.
+Amy attends the wedding, only to plan to wear a white dress, and yearns for Joseph.
+It must be said, though, that the French director captures the heartbreaking awkwardness of being so in love with someone who doesn’t reciprocate.
+The constant looking back to see where he is, checking her phone every minute and then finally bursting into tears on a friend’s shoulder: Amy’s heartbreak can be empathised with by anyone.

-Erring on the side of pretentious with an odd narrative structure,‘s direction breaks all confides of storytelling.
-The chemistry between Roth and Krieps is so naturalistic, capturing their characters’ own secret language, rich of annoyances, misunderstandings and private jokes.
-But Bergman Island ultimately falls short of spectacular as it doesnt let the audience fully immerse themselves in any of the character’s stories.
+Erring on the side of pretentious with an odd narrative structure,‘s direction breaks all confines of storytelling.
+The chemistry between Roth and Krieps is so naturalistic, capturing their characters’ own secret language, rich with annoyances, misunderstandings and private jokes.
+But Bergman Island ultimately falls short of spectacular as it doesn’t let the audience fully immerse themselves in any of the character’s stories.
 With an unearthed script, it’s not the best at Cannes this year but still a sweet and relatable picture about the hardship of being a filmmaker and in love.